 “Not so with you.
 Instead, whoever wants to become great among you must be your servant, and whoever wants to be first must be your slave.” –Matthew 20:26-27

 - Some would say greatness is all about talent, ability, and accomplishment.

 - Others define greatness in terms of power, wealth, or responsibility.
 We see this in work, in families, and even the church.

 What’s interesting is that Jesus’ disciples weren’t any different.
 They had the same mindset.
 They wanted to know who among the twelve was the “greatest.”
-Greatness in the first century was determined by numbers.
+(Luke 9:46) Greatness in the first century was determined by numbers.
 To be a leader meant always making a big show of your influence – your number of followers.
 Humility of any kind was seen as a weakness when it came to leadership.

 “If you want to be great in My kingdom,” Jesus said, “It starts with becoming a servant” (my paraphrase).
 Jesus wasn’t talking about a specific vocational role, rather a mentality that we all are to have.
 This means that no matter who we are or what we do, we are all called to serve others.